Crohn’s Disease

 Temporary stomas may be used in for:

-- Post-surgery complications, such as leaks from areas where the bowel has been joined
+• Post-surgical complications, such as leaks from sites where the bowel has been joined

-Permanent stomas may be needed if the rectum and anus are severely affected by disease.
+Permanent stomas may be needed when the rectum and anus are severely affected by disease.